alphagov/re-build-systems-test/docs/docs_for_team/README.md

 [reducted]
 ```

-* On top of it, install JDK 8, as it is needed by the Jenkins software - obviously you don't need this step if your toolchain already had the JDK 8.
+* On top of it, install JDK 8, as it is needed by the Jenkins software - this step isn't necessary if your base image has the JDK 8.

-* Append these lines to install the Jenkins software (provided the base image is based on Debian or Ubuntu):
+* Append these lines to install the Jenkins software provided the base image is based on Debian or Ubuntu:

 ```
 ARG user=jenkins